ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   give a "No such file or directory" error, this is expected. **No files or data have been lost** and this error is due to us not re-mounting our storage system on the nodes in an attempt to prevent cluster usage.

+* STATUS UPDATE Aug 8: As of Tuesday morning, SSH access to `cluster.hpcc.ucr.edu` has been restored.
+You may access your data and do some light work on the headnode.
+In addition, web file access and JupyterHub are available again.
+  We are aware of an issue with our RStudio servers and are looking into it.
+Work is still ongoing to bring up the compute nodes and Slurm.

 ## Unannounced exceptions

 <!--